 Paihia, Russell, and Pakaraka

-The first church at Paihia was a raupo chapel opened on September 21st 1823, barely a week after Henry and Marianne had settled in the Beehive.
-It had sash windows, a wooden floor, and chairs and benches provided seating A second church, St Paul’s, was built between 1826 and 1828.
+The first place of worship at Paihia was a raupo chapel opened on September 21st 1823, barely a week after Henry and Marianne had settled in the Beehive.
+There is no drawing but it is described as having sash windows, a wooden floor, and chairs and benches provided seating A replacement chapel was built between 1824 and August 1828.
 Henry and William Williams and other missionaries had a hand in its building, sourcing timber, preparing lime for mortar, and plastering.
 The front entrance featured a rounded portico leading to a panelled door.
 On each side were two sets of lattice windows in the Georgian style.
 Repairs were required in 1830.
-A sketch of Paihia in 1845 by Henry Williams shows it located next door and to the north of the William Williams stone house, more or less where the current St Paul’s Church is found today.
+A sketch of Paihia in 1845 by Henry Williams shows it located next door and to the north of the William Williams stone house, more or less where the current St Paul’s Church is today.
+A lean-to at the rear was used as a school-house, and nearby, a bell-tower.

 Inland, at Waimate North, four missionaries – William Yate, James Hamlin, Richard Davis, and George Clarke - were building houses with the help of Maori sawyers.
-A church, St John the Baptist, was finished in 1831 with the first baptism and marriage of Europeans taking place there.
+A church, St John the Baptist, was finished in 1831.

-On 1 August, 1834 Henry Williams negotiated with Maori for land next to the pa at Kororareka (present day Russell), and Christ Church was completed there in late 1835, with William Williams conducting the first service on 3 January 1836.
-The church was partly the result of demands made by European settlers who insisted on an ordained clergyman taking services.
-Although lacking a steeple or bell-tower, it was more church-like than the one at Paihia with large, distinctive arched windows.
-It was substantially modified in 1871 and restored in 2000.
+On 1 August, 1834 Henry Williams negotiated with local chiefs for land next to the pa at Kororareka (present day Russell), and a chapel was completed there in late 1835, with William Williams conducting the first service on 3 January 1836.
+This was partly the result of demands made by European settlers who insisted on an ordained clergyman taking services.
+Although lacking a steeple or a bell-tower it was more church-like than the one at Paihia with large, distinctive arched windows.
+It was substantially modified in 1871, given the name of Christ Church in 1873, and restored in 2000.
 It is said to be the oldest church in New Zealand still standing.
 Those buried in its graveyard include Tamati Waka Nene, who was persuasive at the signing of the Treaty of Waitangi, Hannah Lethbridge, the second Pakeha girl to be born in New Zealand, and Samuel Ford, the Church Missionary Society’s doctor.

-In 1856 St Paul’s at Paihia was replaced with one built by Henry Williams’ sons.
-This, the third on the site, differed from its predecessor by having a steeply pitched roof and a cluster of three lancet windows at the end occupied by the squared apse.
+In 1856 the chapel at Paihia was replaced with a church built by Henry Williams’ sons.
+This, the third place of worship on the site, differed from its predecessor by having a steeply pitched roof and a cluster of three lancet windows at the end occupied by the squared apse.
 There are hints of the neo-gothic style that was to characterize small wooden churches being built in the last few decades of the 19th century.
+It is likely that this church was the first dedicated to St Paul.
+As a practice, the dedication of churches with Saints names fell into decline in the 18th and early 19th centuries, but was revived later in the 19th century along with new church building - which is why the Williams family records refer to the earlier, more simple structures, as chapels, perhaps also reflecting their non-conformist heritage.
+For a time, the chapel that predated St Paul's remained at the rear of the new Church - it was still there in 1858 according to a painting by the Rev. John Kinder.

-The current St Pauls was built in 1926, now the fifth on that site.
+This, the current (third) St Pauls was consecrated in 1926 by Archbishop Averill, formerly a Bishop of Waiapu, who succeeded William Leonard Williams-son of William and Jane - in that office.
 The old wooden churches have an endearing simplicity and small scale that has strong appeal.
 In contrast, the Williams Memorial Church of St Paul exudes solidity and style, featuring bluestone walls and a slate roof.
-It was designed by Gerald E. Jones of Jones and Partners, Auckland.
-Together with the historic graveyard, the memorial to Henry Williams, and the historic organ (once owned by Henry Williams), it is one of the most significant of New Zealand’s churches.
-It connects with the site managed by the Paihia Haven of History, which contains the stone ruins of William Williams’ house.
+The brick ornamentations and steep-pitched roof are reminiscent of the Tudor revival style.
+The stonemasons were Liddles of Auckland.
+Together with the historic graveyard, the Maori memorial to Henry Williams, and the historic organ (once owned by Henry Williams), it is one of the most significant of New Zealand’s churches.
+It connects with the Paihia historical precinct which today contains the stone ruins of William Williams’ house, which was earlier the printery occupied by William Colenso.

 Following their move to Pakaraka in 1850, Henry decided that a church should have priority over a house for themselves, although he had always anticipated a church would be built there.
 He provided the land through an endowment.
 The first service in the new church, called Holy Trinity, was conducted on April 23, 1851, almost a year after their arrival at Pakaraka.
 It was a simple structure to which a steeple was added by 1854.
 After his death a new church, also called Holy Trinity, was built by his sons on the site and opened in November 1873 by the Bishop of Auckland, with William Williams taking part in the service.
 It stands to this day.
 The original church was later used by Marianne Williams as a hostel for visiting Maori.
 Both Henry and Marianne Williams are buried in the Holy Trinity Church graveyard.
 More about the current Holy Trinity Church can be found elsewhere on this website.